Aayusha2055/sheenycare/_posts/2020-09-26-vitamin-c-benefits-for-skin.md

 # How long does it take to work?
 Research shows that Vitamin C starts working within **6 weeks** of application in the skin to treat **hyperpigmentation** and **hydrate the skin** whereas **12 weeks** to treat **fine lines and wrinkles**.

-# Recommended Products with Vitamin C.
+# Best Products with Vitamin C.

 1. <a href="https://indeedlabs.com/shop/vitamin-c24-s/" rel="nofollow" target="_blank">Indeed Labs Vitamin C24</a>
 2. <a href="https://sundayriley.com/products/ceo-vitamin-c-brightening-serum" rel="nofollow" target="_blank">Sunday Riley C.E.O 15% Vitamin C Brightening Serum</a>